its-dirg/pefim-proxy_docker/README.md

 Download the PEFIM proxy docker project from: https://github.com/its-dirg/pefim-proxy_docker

-The scripts has been verified in OSX, CentOS and Ubuntu.
+The scripts has been verified in OS X Yosemite, CentOS 7 and Ubuntu 14.04.

 All files necessary to build the PEFIM idp image are located in the dockerfiles directory.
 To build the image run the script::